Audio-Solutions/pulse-visualizer/README.md

 ```bash
 Pulse
 ```
-## Contributing
+## Contributing & Support

 Contributions are welcome!
 If you want to help improve Pulse, feel free to jump in.
 I use [clang-format](https://clang.llvm.org/docs/ClangFormat.html) to format the code, so please use it to format your code before submitting a pull request.
+Apologies in advance for my chaotic coding style.

+If you find Pulse useful and want to support its development in other ways, you can buy me a coffee at [ko-fi.com/beacrox](https://ko-fi.com/beacrox).

 ## License

 This project is licensed under the MIT License.
 See the [LICENSE](LICENSE) file for details.

-## Support

-If you find Pulse useful and want to support its development, you can buy me a coffee at [ko-fi.com/beacrox](https://ko-fi.com/beacrox).

 ## Acknowledgments

 - [MiniMeters](https://minimeters.app/) for inspiration in audio visualization design
 - [Richard Andersson](https://richardandersson.net/?p=350) for the Phosphor effect
 - SDL2 for cross-platform graphics and input
-- PulseAudio for audio capture
+- PulseAudio and PipeWire for audio capture
 - FFTW for fast Fourier transforms
 - FreeType for text rendering